Chauliognathus tricolor

-Chauliognathus tricolor, the Tricolor soldier beetle, is a species of soldier beetle in the family Cantharidae.
-It has a flattened body between 6 and 16 millimeters long with a prominent red-orange stripe behind the black prothorax.
+Chauliognathus tricolor, the tricolor soldier beetle, is a species of soldier beetle in the family Cantharidae.
+It has a flattened body between 6 and 16 millimeters long with a prominent red-orange prothorax behind the black head.
 The abdomen is yellow-orange but is mostly obscured by the metallic olive green elytra.

 Distribution

-It is found in Eastern Australia and Tasmania.
+It is found in Eastern Australia, South Australia and the southwest part of Western Australia.